8.6K

 Available through: PodBean, Apple iTunes, YouTube, Spotify, Amazon Music, iHeartRadio, PlayerFM.
 ListenNotes, Podchaser, Boomplay

-This is your Access and Privacy News Summary for Saturday, October 11th.
+This is your Access and Privacy News Summary for Thursday, January 15th—our first News Summary of 2026.

 Support these efforts by subscribing or donating.